 - 2.7.
 There must be a sufficient number of faculty members with competence to instruct and supervise all residents.
+(Core) - 2.7.a.
+In addition to the program director, there should be at least two other FTE faculty members with qualifications to include: (Core) - 2.7.a.1. specialty expertise and documented educational and administrative experience acceptable to the Review Committee; and, (Core) - 2.7.a.2. appropriate medical staff appointment.
 (Core) - 2.8.
 Faculty Responsibilities Faculty members must be role models of professionalism.
 (Core) - 2.8.a.
 Faculty members must demonstrate commitment to the delivery of safe, equitable, high-quality, cost-effective, patient-centered care.
 (Core)